-- Energy Efficiency Tax Incentives: Tax incentives under Section 45L (benefitting homebuilders and contractors) and Section 179D (benefitting commercial building owners and tenants) were reinstated retroactive to 2018 and extended through 2020.
+- Energy Efficiency Tax Incentives: Tax incentives under Section 45L (benefiting homebuilders and contractors) and Section 179D (benefiting commercial building owners and tenants) were reinstated retroactive to 2018 and extended through 2020.

 - Small Business Incentives: Business owners were given the following credit extensions through 2020: Section 45D new markets tax credit, Section 51 work opportunity tax credit, Section 45S tax credit for paid family and medical leave and Section 35 credit for health insurance expenses.

 - Incentives for Individual Taxpayers: Also extended were the 7.5% AGI floor for medical deductions (lowered from 10%), the qualified tuition and expense deduction and the income exclusion for discharge of indebtedness from qualified principal residence debt.
 The bill also extended the benefit that allows lower-income taxpayers to deduct mortgage insurance premiums.